The enduringly popular story of Peter Pan has appeared in various media over the years.

 - Living Shadow: Peter's shadow is alive and tries to escape.
 Wendy sews it back on.

 - Lost in Imitation: Tons.
 In many adaptations and spinoffs, nobody ages while on Neverland.
 Yet in the novel it's clear that people do age and grow to some degree - the Lost Boys arrive as infants, after all, and Peter "thins them out" (which knowing Peter, is probably lethal) if they seem to be growing up.
+Peter Pan in Scarlet attempts to merge these two extremes by claiming that you can stop aging in Neverland, but only by utterly refusing to even entertain the idea, like Peter does.
+The moment one of the Lost Boys begins contemplating what he might be when he grows up, he will start growing up.
 For more examples, see the page on Disney's Peter Pan.

 - Meaningful Echo: When Wendy first meets Peter, he's crying over the fact that he can't get his shadow to stick, causing her to ask, "Boy, why are you crying?"
 Years later, Peter cries again upon finding out that Wendy had grown up and can't return to Neverland, waking up her daughter, Jane, who then asks Peter the exact same thing.